enola-dev/enola/docs/use/index.md

 # Using Enola.dev

+The following chapters demonstrate different usage scenarios with recorded demos.

+This page documents several options available to locally install and run Enola.

+## Binary

 Download the [`enola`](../download/latest/enola) binary, then `chmod +x enola` and launch it directly using `./enola` (on Linux, FreeBSD & macOS); or `java -jar enola` (e.g. on 🪟 Windows).

-The following chapters demonstrate different usage scenarios with recorded demos.

 ## Downloader